ztcnrh/Spotify-Music-Analysis/README.md

 ## Analysis & Interpretations

-Below are some highlights of the questions we asked and the results.
+Below are some highlights of the questions we asked and the results we produced.
 If you are interested to dig into more, here are the:

 * [Full-Length Project Report](summary&presentation/Project_Analysis_Summary.docx)
 * [Project Presentation Deck](summary&presentation/Spotify_Music_Exploration.pptx)